prk7singh/APOD/README.md

 This app uses NASA’s open APIs ( https://api.nasa.gov/ ) and in particular, the APOD ( Astronomy picture of the day ) resource.

-## 3rd Party Libraries/Frameworks Used:
+## Libraries/Frameworks Used:
 - OkHttp
 - Coil
 - Room